jdmremi/jdmremi/README.md

         print("Thanks for dropping by, hope you find some of my work interesting!")

     def say_other(self):
-        print("I'm a hobbyist software developer that loves image processing and emojis!
-I also have a passion for NLP and CNNs! :)")
+        print("I'm a student and software developer with an interest in a lot of different things.
+I particularly enjoy working with data, image processing, music, AI/ML, and whatever interests me in that moment.")

 me = SoftwareDeveloper()